vncntt/vncntt.github.io/content/notes/2024-11-09-Thoughts-On-Cursor.markdown

 This feels magical because I see results immediately, when normally I would've had to learn some syntax, read some tutorials, and crawled through docs.

-But, when the codebase gets larger, my cracks in understanding compound and I hit a bug where I’m just lost.
+But, when the codebase gets larger, my cracks in understanding compound and I hit a bug where I'm just lost.
 I can iteratively prompt the model asking it to help me with debugging, but I'm almost entirely limited by the ability of the model.
 I can't take the reins myself from this point either since I didn't really know what was going on the entire time.
 Good prompting can take you much further, but often not enough.